CSharpM7/banjo-moveset/README.md

 ```

 ## Upsmash
 Up smash is now Banjo's uptilt.
-It has been slightly nerfed as well, but the main reason is because most of your kit (nair second sweetspot,sometimes uptilt and upthrow, landing upair, breegull blaster) can combo into it, as well as being able to charge it to bait out an airdodge.
+It has been slightly nerfed as well, but the main reason is because most of your kit (nair second sweetspot,sometimes uptilt and upthrow, landing upair, breegull blaster) can combo into it, as well as having a low profile charge.

 Advantages:
 - No longer a multihits